angelcamposm/kustomize-iac-skeleton/README.md

 }
 ```

+## Contributing

+Please see [CONTRIBUTING.md](https://github.com/angelcamposm/kustomize-iac-skeleton/CONTRIBUTING.md) for more details.

+## Changelog

+The changelog is available on [CHANGELOG.md](https://github.com/angelcamposm/kustomize-iac-skeleton/CHANGELOG.md).

 ## Requirements

 These are the tools needed to take advantage of the full potential of this skeleton package.